MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-prefix-suffix.md

 In order to meet the requirements for the AppSource technical validation, you must have a 3 letters affix registered for your extension publisher and you must use the affix in your extension.

-If you do not have any affixes registered yet, contact us at [d365val@microsoft.com](mailto:d365val@microsoft.com) and provide us the following information to reserve the prefix/suffix of your choosing:
+If you do not have any affixes registered yet, contact us at [d365val@microsoft.com](mailto:d365val@microsoft.com) and provide us with the following information to reserve the prefix/suffix of your choosing:
 - Your MPN ID,
-- The publisher name that you will use in your extensions (in the app.json),
+- The publisher name that you will use in your extensions (in the app.json file),
 - A list of 3 letters affixes in order of preference.
 You must provide at least 5 suggestions.

 Note, that you are not required to change any already registered affixes; you can continue using these affixes.
 The guidelines above only apply to new registrations.